Rilla of Ingleside: Plot summary

 Rilla and her family pay anxious attention to all the war news as the conflict spreads and thousands die.
 Rilla grows much closer to Walter, who some townsfolk and fellow students have branded a slacker, an insult he feels deeply.
 Rilla feels that Walter finally regards her as a chum, not just as his little sister.
 Walter eventually does enlist, as does Rilla's newfound love interest, Kenneth Ford (the son of Owen and Leslie Ford, who met in Anne's House of Dreams), who kisses her before leaving and asks her to promise she will not kiss anyone else until he returns.
 She keeps this a secret for much of the book, unsure what it means about his feelings for her.
-Her mother later tells her that "If Leslie West's son asked you to keep your lips for him, I think you may consider yourself engaged to him."
+Her mother later tells her that "If Leslie Ford's son asked you to keep your lips for him, I think you may consider yourself engaged to him."

 As the war continues, one night Dog Monday begins to howl inconsolably, leading the family to fear something terrible has happened to Jem.
 Instead, they receive news that Walter was killed in action at Courcelette.
 (In Anne of Ingleside, published in 1939 but set many years before Rilla of Ingleside, Montgomery foreshadows Walter's death; Anne sees the shadow of a cross cast from the window over sleeping Walter's head.)
 In Walter's last letter to Rilla, written the day before his death, he tells her that he is no longer afraid and believes it may be better for him to die than to go on living with his memories of war forever spoiling life's beauty.
 Rilla gives the letter to Una Meredith, as she has long believed Una had been in love with Walter, though she had never spoken of it to either of them.
 After Rilla had gone back to Ingleside that night, Una swore that she would not let love enter her life again.